-The question of whether marijuana — produced from the flowering top of the hemp plant, Cannabis sativa — should be used for symptom management in multiple sclerosis (MS) is a complex one.
+The question of whether marijuana — produced from the flowering top of the hemp plant, cannabis sativa — should be used for symptom management in multiple sclerosis (MS) is a complex one.
 It is generally agreed that better therapies are needed for distressing symptoms of MS — including pain, tremor and spasticity — that may not be sufficiently relieved by available treatments.
-Development of more treatments for MS symptoms is a priority for the National Society in its 2011-2015 strategic response.
 Still, there are uncertainties about the benefits of marijuana relative to its side effects.
-The fact that marijuana is an illegal drug in many states and by federal statute (see Supreme Court ruling below) further complicates the issue.

 The Society supports the rights of people with MS to work with their MS health care providers to access marijuana for medical purposes in accordance with legal regulations in those states where such use has been approved.
 In addition, the Society supports advancing research to better understand the benefits and potential risks of marijuana and its derivatives as a treatment for MS.

 On effects of cannabis on cognition / cognitive function

 - 20 subjects with MS who smoked cannabis and 19 noncannabis users with MS, matched on demographic and neurologic variables, underwent functional magnetic resonance imaging (fMRI, which measures patterns of brain activity during performance of a task) while completing a test of working memory.
 The cannabis group performed more poorly on the more demanding tasks.
 (Neurology, 2014)